 Bandemer Park, Argo Nature Area, and Barton Hills

 Ann Arbor’s Bandemer Park and Argo Nature Area are on opposite sides of the Huron River with Barton Hills upriver.
 Bandemer has two parking areas, one on Lake Shore Dr accessible from Main St and one accessible from Whitmore Lake Rd.
-Argo has a parking area near the Livery which is now open.
-Barton Nature Area has a small parking area off Huron River Drive near Bird Hills Nature Area These are not the best option with strollers or wheelchairs since many of the paths are unpaved.
-We are waiting for warmer days (and nights) to bring my daughter’s inflatable kayak for some time on the river.
-She got it for Christmas and can’t wait to try it out.
+Argo has a parking area near the Livery.
+Barton Nature Area has a small parking area off Huron River Drive near Bird Hills Nature Area.
+These are not the best option with strollers or wheelchairs since many of the paths are unpaved.

 Other Nature Areas